Royce enjoys watching movies of all genres and is an aspiring writer and film director. He also watches TV shows sometimes.

 The acting was great from everyone.
 The main four do a fantastic job carrying the series, but the supporting cast stole the show.
 Madelaine Petsch portrayal of Cheryl Blossom was phenomenal.
 She stole the show with each scene she was in.
 Mädchen Amick as Alice Cooper was just as great as she was in season 1.
-Even Hart Denton portrayal as Chic was great.
+Even Hart Denton's portrayal of Chic was great.
 The entire cast was phenomenal.

-There's so many great characters in this season.
+There are so many great characters in this season.
 One problem is that not every character gets to shine.
 Cheryl plays a bigger role in this season, but Alice Cooper gets lost in the show.

 Hal and Polly Cooper are pretty irrelevant with the exception of a select few episodes.
 Hall plays a huge role in this series, but Lochlyn Munro isn't allowed to showcase any of his talent, except for one episode.

-I don't think they balanced it as we'll as they could.
+I don't think they balanced it as well as they could.
 Most of the characters play a much bigger role, but it's a lot less important.
 Alice Cooper appears in nearly all 22 episodes, but Mädchen Amick isn't allowed to showcase what makes Alice Cooper so great.
 Except for 2 or 3 episodes Mädchen Amick isn't allowed to showcase her acting.
-In one particular episode Lochlyn Munro gives a truly haunting performance, unfortunately it's the only one he's allowed to give.
+In one particular episode, Lochlyn Munro gives a truly haunting performance, unfortunately, it's the only one he's allowed to give.

-The characters are great, and the actors, and actresses are even better.
+The characters are great, and the actors and actresses are even better.
 Although some characters aren't allowed to fully shine, and the actors aren't fully allowed to showcase their talent, there is little to complain about in the acting category.

 Season 2 of Riverdale felt a little stretched out.
 Not in a bad way, but not in a good way.
 It really felt like two separate seasons.
 The first half revolves around the Black Mask, and the second half focuses more on Hiram Lodge.
 The problem is they feel very different from each other.

-The first half works as mysterious thrill, and the second half is more like a crime drama.
+The first half works as a mysterious thrill, and the second half is more like a crime drama.
 This normally wouldn't be bad, but the first half was great.
 It feels like the first season, and at times it was scary.
 A masked serial killer went around killing people.
 The first half of season 2 had the potential to be better than season 1.

 The second half of season 2 doesn't fit the rest of the series perfectly.
 It doesn't offer the mystery that the rest of the series offer.
 With that being said the second half of season 2 is actually good.
 I don't think it's perfect, but it somehow manages to keep the traditional Riverdale vibe, while doing something completely different.